percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 ## Improvements

-- [EVEREST-1165](https://perconadev.atlassian.net/browse/EVEREST-1165)- We now have the capability to upgrade all database operators simultaneously with their components across any namespace using our user-friendly interface with just a single click.
+- [EVEREST-1165](https://perconadev.atlassian.net/browse/EVEREST-1165)- Due to limitations with the [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/), it is now required to upgrade all database operators concurrently with their components across any namespace.

 - [EVEREST-1212](https://perconadev.atlassian.net/browse/EVEREST-1212) - Edit monitoring \(widget\+logic\)